 WELCOME TO THE LISBON REPORTER.
-In an effort to keep our community informed of what is going on at the local level of government and in our community, we decided to create this on-line newspaper.
+In an effort to keep our community informed of what is going on at local and Federal levels of government, we decided to create this on-line newspaper.
 It is our hope that this on-line newspaper will help you stay informed so that you can get involved and take action for the benefit of our ENTIRE community.
-Thank you for visiting and please check back frequently for information about what is happening in OUR TOWN.
+Thank you for visiting and please check back frequently for information about what is happening in

 LISBON/LISBON FALLS, MAINE USA